KarlGauck/RenderEngine/README.md

 Currently, there is no way to create the window, since all of this functionality is hardcoded into main.

 The steps to get a functional image are the following
+#### The first triangle (and fully lighted and textured mesh :))
-1) Create a Shaderprogram with the respective fragment and vertexshaders.
+1) Create a shaderprogram with the respective fragment and vertexshaders.
 ```cpp
 ShaderProgram program {"vertex_path/vertex.glsl", "fragment_path/fragment.glsl"};
 program.create_gl_program();